elijahr/BangleApps/apps/glucosee/README.md

-# Glucodata library
+# Glucosee

-This library handles the passing of blood glucose data and alarms from various devices to your Bangle.js watch.
+This app displays blood glucose information and alarms on your Bangle.js watch, as a "clock info" item.

-Installing this library by itself will not display this data to you.
-For that, install the [Glucose Widget](/BangleApps/?id=glucowidget) or [Glucose Clock](/BangleApps/?id=glucoclock) which use this library.
+A "clock info" and a widget are provided.

 ## Installation